Last updated 16th April, 2025

 If your property is Edwardian, Victorian, Georgian Elizabethan or built before the 1930s, then it is essential that you or the professional you hire uses lime mortar instead of Portland cement to avoid cracks and additional damage.

 Portland cement has various other disadvantages that make it less suitable for repointing older properties.
-For example, this type of mortar is impermeable to water, has no flexibility, and it is also harmful to the environment.
+For example, this type of mortar is impermeable to water, has no flexibility, and is also harmful to the environment.

 Lime mortar, in comparison, is eco-friendly, flexible, and can adapt to damage.